 - A one-time campus security update is provided during the New Student Orientations for students as they enter their program of study.
 Additional information related to campus security and general safety can be found in the Student Handbook.
-Students are provided Title IX training as a part of their on-boarding after admission to the College. - Security and safety procedures are" found on the GSON website, under Campus Security: https://www.barnesjewishcollege.edu/Campus-Security.
-This includes encouraging students to be alert to security situations and to assist the school in preventing crimes from occurring through security of the College's building involves patrols 24 hours a day, 7 days a week by the Department of Public Safety staff.
-Also, the interior and exterior of the College building is secured with closed circuit TV monitors.
-The buildings are accessible by students and staff with a current identification badge.
-On the Duncan campus, visitors without an ID badge are permitted entry on an individual basis by the security attendant.
+Students are provided Title IX training as a part of their on-boarding after admission to the College. - Security and safety procedures are discussed with new and continuing students and staff within individual departments of the school at the beginning of term by way of "safety updates" found on the GSON website.
+This includes encouraging students to be alert to security situations and to assist the school in preventing crimes from occurring through awareness and communication. - Employees and students are informed about the prevention of crimes through written communication from school management, via campus postings, email distribution, or internet posting.